pierre-josselin/php-rest-api-template/README.md

 # PHP REST API template

-A simple MVC object-oriented REST API template for PHP.
+A simple REST API template for PHP.

+Follows many conventions such as object-oriented programming, model-~~view~~-controller structure, use of CRUD managers, mutator methods...

 ## Getting started